 - 1. An Asylum-Seeker's Permit; or - 2.
 Written certification from an established refugee aid organization stating that the applicant meets the criteria for refugee status under the terms of the 1951 Convention relating to the Status of Refugees and the 1967 Protocol, but has not obtained that status in their country of refuge due to political reasons or bureaucratic delays.

-No exceptions shall be made to UoPeople's requirement of proof of English-language proficiency, nor to its mathematics prerequisites, should the student require either or both of these prior to commencement of their studies.
+No exceptions shall be made to UoPeople's requirement of proof of English-language proficiency should the student require either or both of these prior to commencement of their studies.